6thquake/react-material/docs/src/pages/guides/interoperability/interoperability.md

 # Style Library Interoperability

-While it is simple to use the JSS based styling solution provided by Material-UI to style your application, it is possible to use any styling solution you prefer, from plain CSS to any number of CSS-in-JS libraries.
+While it is simple to use the JSS based styling solution provided by React-Material to style your application, it is possible to use any styling solution you prefer, from plain CSS to any number of CSS-in-JS libraries.

 This guide aims to document the most popular alternatives, but you should find that the principals